GSA/digitalgov.gov/content/old-docs/checklist-of-requirements-for-federal-digital-services.md

                                                       </h3>

                                                       <p>
-                                                        Include all <a href="https://www.WHATEVER/resources/required-web-content-and-links/">required content and links</a>, including FOIA info.
+                                                        Include all <a href="{{< relref "required-web-content-and-links.md" >}}">required content and links</a>, including FOIA info.
 Include a text link back to your homepage on every page of your website (typically in site header.)
 (If you use a graphical link, it must have appropriate alt text).</td>

                                                         <td style="text-align: left;vertical-align: top;width: 50%;border: none">
                                                           <ul>